What kind of data does Quandl have? How do I search for data?

 The product page for each data feed indicates if that data feed is a time-series or table, or if it uses the custom API.

-Here is the product page for the End of Day US Stock Prices data feed.
+Here is the product page for the NASDAQ Stock Market Prices data feed.
 As you'll see on the right-hand panel, this data feed is in time-series format:

 Here is the product page for the Sharadar Equity Prices data feed.
 As you'll see on the right-hand panel, this data feed is in tables format: